 Most of the personal data we process is provided by you as part of your interactions with us.
 It usually includes the following items:

-If you are one of our employees, contractors or workers, we will collect some additional personal data in relation to your employment with us, which will include:
+If you are one of our employees, we will collect some additional personal data in relation to your employment with us, which will include:

 Your personal information is likely to be contained in:

 - updates to your contact details (such as address, email address and telephone number);